Burnaby Blues + Roots Festival

 Cycling

-- A Free bike valet will be available on site for secure bicycle storage.
+- A free bike valet will be available on site for secure bicycle storage.
 You are welcome to leave your helmet or panniers attached to your bike.
-The bike valet is also equipped to receive ebikes, scooters and strollers.
+The bike valet is also equipped to receive e-bikes, scooters and strollers.

-Check out the past artists that have performed at the festival over the last 20 years.
+Check out the past artists that have performed at the festival over the last 25 years.

 Questions and answers